prescottprue/react-redux-firebase/docs/populate.md

 { text: 'Some Todo Item', owner: "Iq5b0qK2NtgggT6U3bU6iZRGyma2" }
 ```

 Populate allows you to replace the owner parameter with another value on Firebase under that key.
-That value you can be a string \(number and boolean treated as string\), or an object
+That value can be a string \(number and boolean treated as string\), or an object

 Initial data from populate is placed into redux in a normalized pattern [following defined redux practice of normalizing](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html). `populatedDataToJS` helper used in the `connect` function then builds populated data out of normalized data within redux (**NOTE:** This does not apply if you are using `v1.1.5` or earlier).